AndrewMathas/aTableau/README.rst

 aTableau
 ========

-*This version of the code is already quite powerful, but it is still in the proof-of-concept phase.
-There are bugs and there is very little documentation.
+*This version of the package is already quite powerful, but it is still in the proof-of-concept phase.
+There are still bugs and some commands are not yet documented.
 Several planned features have not been implemented.
 Everything is subject to change.
 Comments and suggestions are welcome.*